-Bonus tip 3: If you hear any unusual sounds coming from your hard drive that is not accessible, you'd better stop using your PC.
+Bonus tip 3: If you hear any unusual sounds coming from your inaccessible hard drive, you'd better stop using your PC right now.
 Instead, try to clone the data of your disk with free disk clone tool to a new drive to avoid further data loss.

 How to Fix: Disk is not accessible.
 The volume does not contain a recognized file system.

 This inaccessibility of hard drives is one of the MOST COMMON disk errors, and file system corruption usually should be responsible for it.

 iBoysoft's diagnosis: A file system manages how data is stored and accessed on a hard drive.
 Therefore, when you get the error message : "The volume does not contain a recognized file system" or "You need to format this disk in drive before you can use it", the drive become not accessible due to file system corruption.
 Once the file system is corrupted or damaged, your hard drive would be a RAW drive, and it's impossible to access the RAW file system in Windows 10/8/7 normally.
 CHKDSK is not available for raw drives either.

 In short, when a file system is corrupted, the hard drive is not accessible because Windows can't distinguish how and where data is stored on this storage device.

 To fix this inaccessible hard drive, try to:

 1. Change the drive letter of the inaccessible drive